PCOS Meal Planner > PCOS Knowledge Articles

 2. Medical History and Physical Examination

-Your doctor will ask about your symptoms, medical history, and perform a physical exam.
-They may check for signs of excess hair growth, acne, and other visible PCOS symptoms.
+Your doctor will ask about your symptoms and medical history.
+They may perform a physical exam to check for signs of PCOS.

 3. Blood Tests